 The polacanthus was a bit like an armoured sheep!
 The plant-chomping dinosaur was very distinct-looking, with scary looking spikes running down its back to help protect it from predators.
 In fact, its name literally means ‘many spines’

-An illustration of a polacanthus and a vertebrae bone we found on the Isle of Wight
+A polacanthus and one of their vertebrae bones we found on the Isle of Wight

 Baryonyx

-The Baryonyx was a fearsome looking meat-eater had a head that looked a little bit like a crocodile.
-The Baryonyx would likely have crouched on river banks hooking fish with its enormous 30cm-long-claws
+The Baryonyx would have been a fearsome looking meat eater, especially as it had a head that looked a little bit like a crocodile.
+However, the Baryonyx would likely have crouched on river banks hooking fish with its enormous 30cm-long claws

 Want to learn more about dinosaurs?
 Click here to meet some mighty beasts from the Earth’s prehistoric past